 Presentation

 EDU REKHA INTERNATIONAL PUBLISHER (ERIP) is an international online Open Access scholarly publishing house.
-ERIP covers wide range of subjects, including Social Science, Economics, Management, Humanities, Medical and Healthcare, Engineering Science, and Multidisciplinary studies.
-The main aim of ERI PUBLISHER is to publish full-length original research articles, review articles, short communications, case studies, special issues etc.
+ERI Publisher covers wide range of subjects, including Social Science, Economics, Management, Humanities, Medical and Healthcare, Engineering Science, and Multidisciplinary studies.
+The main aim of ERI Publisher is to publish full-length original research articles, review articles, short communications, case studies, special issues etc.

-ERI Publisher invites you to submit your valuable unpublished research work to your desired journal.
-ERI Publisher provides high-quality publications for all authors and readers.
+ERI Publisher invites you to submit your valuable unpublished research work to your desired journal and provides high-quality publications for all authors and readers.
+We’re not just a publisher; we’re a bridge connecting research from every part of the world.
+We aim to bring the best research to light and share it with the global community.

 Aims & Scope

-EDU REKHA INTERNATIONAL PUBLISHER works with an intention to comprehensively cover the frontier of progression in scientific fields.
-The mission of ERI PUBLISHER is to contribute to advancing knowledge by promoting quality research.
-Our ultimate aim is to publish quality peer reviewed all kinds of works in all kinds of subjects such as Social Science, Economics, Management, Humanities, General Science, Medical and Healthcare, Engineering Science, Multidisciplinary etc. We strive with a mission to proliferate superior knowledge amongst the readers in this fast growing scientific research world.
+EDU REKHA INTERNATIONAL PUBLISHER works with the intention to comprehensively cover the frontier of progression in scientific fields.
+The mission of ERI Publisher is to advance knowledge by promoting high-quality research.
+Our ultimate aim is to publish high-quality, peer-reviewed work across all subjects, including Social Science, Economics, Management, Humanities, General Science, Medical and Healthcare, Engineering Science, and Multidisciplinary.
+We strive to advance knowledge for readers in this fast-growing scientific research world.

 Objectives